-- 183 God calls all people and nations actively to work for peace and justice.
-It is never just someone else's responsibility.
-We all have a part to play. - 184 The biblical account of human identity tells us that all people are made in God's image and likeness (Genesis 1:26).
-If one of God's defining characteristics is justice, then this is a quality every person shares, and can develop as they are transformed into the likeness of God. - 185 Jesus came to bring freedom and abundance of life for all (John 10:10) through the life-giving Spirit (John 6:63).
-In him, Christians are adopted into God's family (Galatians 4:7).
-Christian identity thus has a multiple strand of active commitment to justice woven through it. - 186 However, age, culture, gender, ethnicity and ability, among other factors, make people different.
-Even where people intentionally push back against the artificial barriers this diversity can create, different perceptions of what justice looks like can hinder solidarity.
-Those who campaign for justice must collaborate with the parallel work of others who come from different places but seek complementary outcomes in building just societies.
+- outcomes in building just societies.
 This is likely to entail giving preference to voices speaking from experiences of acute injustice.
 There is no room to privilege the stance or choices of people with better access to resources.
-Nor is it acceptable to work for the 'easy peace' (StF 719) which colludes with injustice. - 187 Common interest brings people together into groups at many levels local, national or international.
+Nor is it acceptable to work for the 'easy peace' (StF 719) which colludes with injustice. - 146.
+Common interest brings people together into groups at many levels local, national or international.
 The solidarity of such groups can be hugely beneficial especially where people are able to support one another and offer collective resistance to oppression, often with faith as a key driver.
 However, when groups are shaped by strong boundaries and clear demarcations between 'insiders' and 'outsiders', their negative potential is sharply focused.
 Strong internal cohesion can sit alongside hostility to those outside, with a narrowly defined understanding of justice in relation only to the concerns of the in-group.
-This militates against justice for all and potentially creates intense injustice. - 188 Baptism brings a transformative self-understanding: there is no longer Jew or Greek; there is no longer slave or free; there is no longer male and female, for all of you are one in Christ Jesus (Galatians 3:28).
+This militates against justice for all and potentially creates intense injustice. - 147.
+Baptism brings a transformative self-understanding: there is no longer Jew or Greek; there is no longer slave or free; there is no longer male and female, for all of you are one in Christ Jesus (Galatians 3:28).
 The boundaries of self-selecting human groupings, with their ambivalent potential for justice-seeking, are transcended by shared allegiance to Christ and the shared goal of participating in God's justice.
 It therefore strengthens the missional push towards justice and freedom when the worldwide Church's work for justice models collaboration and transcends internal, local, national or international boundaries.
-It is potentially catastrophic for the church's witness when national or denominational difference leads to competition or disagreement. - 189 The vision of collective responsibility for justice is both enriched and complicated by differing ideas within Christian tradition of what justice looks like for individuals, communities and nations.
-Despite possible tensions, there is capacity for renewal, transformation and liberation when Christians work together, and seek to work with those of other faiths, to resolve conflict through collaborative approaches, respecting the views of others and giving particular attention to voices from the margins. - 190 God calls us to live in hope and in ways that reflect God's character and the pattern of God's Kingdom29.
-Thus, seeking justice involves honesty and truth, and may demand protest and resistance, restitution, forgiveness, reconciliation and ultimately transformation. - 191 The pursuit of justice begins with God; justice is both God's work and God's very nature, and we are invited to participate in it.
-This means that seeking justice is both an imperative and a privilege for those who would seek to live according to God's ways.
-It is a call not only to intellectual ideas about justice, or hopes about a just future, but to words and actions in this world, at this time. - 192 God's Word became flesh in Jesus, who turned the world's upside down values the right way up
+It is potentially catastrophic for the Church's witness when national or denominational difference leads to competition or disagreement. - 148.
+The vision of collective responsibility for justice is both enriched and complicated by differing ideas within Christian tradition of what justice looks like for individuals, communities and nations.
+Despite possible tensions, there is capacity for renewal, transformation and liberation when Christians work together, and seek to work with those of other faiths, to resolve conflict through collaborative approaches, respecting the views of others and giving particular attention to voices from the margins.

+God calls us to live in hope and in ways that reflect God's character and the pattern of God's kingdom.27 Thus, seeking justice involves honesty and truth, and may demand protest and resistance, restitution, forgiveness, reconciliation and ultimately transformation.